-After a while, the bottle cap hand-outs from my friends and coworkers became less frequent.
-So I started shaking them down in the hallways at work.
+After a while, the bottle cap hand-outs from my friends and coworkers dried up.
+So I started shaking them down in the hallways.

 Eventually I became paranoid.
 “Hey, Bob,” I’d say, barely able to control myself.
 “Where’s my bottle caps?
 I know Clarence down in 201 is collecting them too.
 You aren’t giving my caps to him, are you?”